University Archives Permanent Records Guide

 The above is not an exhaustive list.
 Depending on the functions that occur within your department or unit, additional specific records and record types must be retained permanently.
 Please consult with University Archives regarding any unlisted materials you might have that could be included in the groups noted above.

 All materials must be retained regardless of their original format.
-Please consult with the Electronic Records Archivist regarding maintaining and transferring electronic records.
+Please contact us for training and consultation regarding maintainance and transfer of electronic records.